From duality to determinants for q-TASEP and ASEP: Introduction

 \section{Introduction}

-One dimensional driven diffusive systems play an important role in both physics and mathematics (see e.g. \cite{Lig,Spohn,CorwinReview}).
+One-dimensional driven diffusive systems play an important role in both physics and mathematics (see, e.g., \cite{Lig,Spohn,CorwinReview}).
 As physical models they are used to study mass transport, traffic flow, queueing behavior, driven lattice gases, and turbulence.
 Their integrated current defines height functions which model one-dimensional interface growth.
-In certain cases they can be mapped into models for directed polymers in random media and propagation of mass in a disordered environment.
+In certain cases, they can be mapped into models for directed polymers in random media and propagation of mass in a disordered environment.
 The particle systems provide efficient means to implement simulations of these various types of systems and, in some rare cases, yield themselves to exact and rigorous mathematical analysis.

-This article is concerned with two interacting particle systems -- $q$-TASEP with general particle jump rate parameters, and ASEP with general bond jump rate parameters -- which contain rich mathematical structure.
-Presently we seek to shed light on structure which exists in parallel for both of these systems.
-We demonstrate duality relations (see Definition \ref{dualdef}) for both of these systems directly from their Markovian dynamics: $q$-TASEP is dual to a totally asymmetric zero range process TAZRP (Theorem \ref{thm:qtasepduality}) whereas ASEP is self dual (Theorems \ref{thm:ASEPdualitytilde} and \ref{thm:ASEPduality}).
+This article is concerned with two interacting particle systems---\mbox{$q$-}TASEP with general particle jump rate parameters, and ASEP with general bond jump rate parameters---which contain rich mathematical structure.
+Presently, we seek to shed light on structure which exists in parallel for both of these systems.
+We demonstrate duality relations (see Definition~\ref{dualdef}) for both of these systems directly from their Markovian dynamics: \mbox{$q$-}TASEP is dual to a totally asymmetric zero range process TAZRP (Theorem~\ref{thmqtasepduality}) whereas ASEP is self-dual (Theorems~\ref{thmASEPdualitytilde} and~\ref{thmASEPduality}).
 A consequence of duality is that expectations of a large class of natural observables of these systems evolve according to systems of ODEs.

-For $q$-TASEP, the duality result is, to our knowledge, new.
-When all particle jump rate parameters are equal, dynamics of $q$-TASEP can be encoded via a quantum integrable system in terms of $q$-Bosons \cite{BogIzerKit,SasWad}.
-For ASEP with all bond jump rate parameters equal, the ASEP self duality was observed by Sch\"{u}tz \cite{Schutz} (see Remark \ref{4.4}) via a spin chain representation of ASEP (which is related to the XXZ model -- a well studied quantum integrable system).
+For \mbox{$q$-}TASEP, the duality result is, to our knowledge, new.
+When all particle jump rate parameters are equal, dynamics of \mbox{$q$-}TASEP can be encoded via a quantum integrable system in terms of $q$-Bosons \cite {BogIzerKit,SasWad}.
+For ASEP with all bond jump rate parameters equal, the ASEP self-duality was observed by Sch\"{u}tz \cite{Schutz} (see Remark~\ref{4.4}) via a spin chain representation of ASEP (which is related to the XXZ~model---a well-studied quantum integrable system).
 Our results apply for general rates and proceed directly via the Markov dynamics.